cbochs/grapple.nvim/README.md

     scope = "git",

     ---User-defined scopes or overrides
-    ---For more information, please see the Scope API section
+    ---For more information about scopes, please see the Scope API section
     ---@type grapple.scope_definition[]
     scopes = {},

+    ---Default scopes provided by Grapple
+    ---For more information about default scopes, please see the Scopes section
+    ---Disable by setting scope to "false".
+For example, { lsp = false }
+    ---@type table<string, grapple.scope_definition | boolean>
+    default_scopes = { ... }

     ---Show icons next to tags or scopes in Grapple windows
     ---Requires "nvim-tree/nvim-web-devicons"